MemoritiK/IoT_monitoring_system/Readme.md

 # Time Series Data Management API

-A production-ready time series data management system built with FastAPI, InfluxDB, and React.
+A production-ready time series data management system built with FastAPI, InfluxDB (InfluxDB Cloud or self-hosted InfluxDB OSS), and React.
 This platform provides a complete solution for collecting, storing, visualizing, and managing time-series data with Docker deployment, with a built-in showcase for medical vitals monitoring.

 ## Quick Start with Docker